zio/zio-protoquill/README.md

 # Rationale for Inline

 For a basic reasoning of why Inline was chosen (instead of Refined-Types on `val` expressions) have a look at the video: [Quill, Dotty, And The Awesome Power of 'Inline'](https://www.youtube.com/watch?v=SmBpGkIsJIU).
-A more thorough explination is TBD.
+A more thorough explanation is TBD.

 # Caliban Integration